 A lot of students who want to have a language immersion experience in Spain are often left choosing between Barcelona and Madrid.

 Barcelona is the capital of Catalonia, and it is a bilingual city where you can here Spanish and Catalan in every bar and café.
-It is located in Northern Spain, in the Basque country, on the seafront which will make many students dream of lounging in the sun after Spanish lessons.
-It’s a jewel in the crown of Spanish architecture thanks to the astonishing works of the architect Antoni Gaudí.
+It is located in Northern Spain, in the Basque country, on the seafront which will make many students dream of lounging in the sun after Spanish lessons (unlike spanish lessons london!).
+It's a jewel in the crown of Spanish architecture thanks to the astonishing works of the architect Antoni Gaudí.

 Once you're there, you can chose where to study intensive Spanish in numerous accessible places.
 Spanish programs are available in places such as EF Centro Internacional de Idiomas Barcelona, located just two stops from the famous Sagrada Familia.
 It is a place that helps you to become bilingual over a period of 6 to 11 months.
 As for universities and schools, the city has more than a dozen (non-exhaustive list):